kevintpeng/Learn-Something-Every-Day/CS-and-Math-Theory/Graphs.md

 A graph is **Eulerian** iff it has a Eulerian tour.

 Theorem: A graph is Eulerian iff it is connected and each vertex has an even degree.
 (Every vertex must have an exiting edge for every entering edge)

+Psudo-proof: if graph is eulerian, then every vertex must be entered and exited, therefore even number of edges. if even edges, then prove v1=vn+1 (ends where it starts) and n = |E|

+### Graph Colouring
+Example: A network requires users that are close to have different wavelengths to prevent interference.
+Users can be modeled as vertices, connected by an edge if close.
+A *colouring* of this graph G is an assignment of colours to vertices s.t. no two adjacent vertices have the same colour.

+The example is restated as, *what is the minimum number of colours needed for a colouring of G.*

+A **k-colouring** of G is a function c:V->{1,2,...,k}, s.t. if {v,u} in E, then c(v) ≠ c(u).
+The smallest k in Naturals for which a k-colouring of G exists is called the **chromatic number** of G.

+If k-colouring of G exists, the graph is **k-colourable**.

+Proposition: If the degree of every vertex in a graph G is at most k, then the chromatic number of G is at most k+1.

+Proof by induction on number of vertices.
+For one vertex, one colour is needed.
+Assume hypothesis.
+For a graph with n vertices, with chromatic number k.
+Add one vertex and you get chromatic number of at most k+1.

+### Bipartite graphs and matchings